raspberrypilearning/flappy-astronaut/en/step_4.md

 index = (y - 1) * 8 + x
 ```

-This  will tells you that the index is `37`, but that's not very intuitive.
+This will tell you that the index is `37`, but that's not very easy to understand.

-To solve this, programmers often use two-dimensional lists, which are also known as lists of lists, to represent the arrangement of pixels on a screen.
+To get around this problem, programmers often use two-dimensional lists, which are also known as lists of lists, to represent the arrangement of pixels on a screen.

 Here is a simple list of lists to describe a noughts and crosses (tic-tac-toe) board.